VIDEO COURSE

 We must understand the stakes of the story

-The power of this kind of climax comes from the fact that the reader or audience has been brought on an empathetic journey with the protagonist: they understand what they’re fighting for and grasp what’s at stake if they fail to win.
+The power of this kind of climax comes from the fact that the reader or audience has been brought on an empathetic journey with the main character: they understand what they’re fighting for and grasp what’s at stake if they fail to win.
 Over the course of the story, these stakes will usually escalate, so by the time we arrive at the climax, we know that our hero must overcome the final challenge.
 Their failure to do so would be catastrophic.

 Example: The Terminator